x86Cow/x86Cow.github.io/_posts/2022-07-18-watcher_writeup.md

 "http://10.10.130.17/post.php?post=secret_file_do_not_read.txt"

-In this file there is a note to Mat about ftp credentials. when we sign into the ftp server we see some files: a directory called files and flag_2.txt
+In this file there is a note to Mat about ftp credentials.
+When we sign into the ftp server we see two files: a directory called files and flag_2.txt

 We can copy the flag to our local machine with the get command and then view the flag on our local machine.